gifshelf/ac_project/app/iOS/InstaNRoll/icon_story/index.md

 ---

-The process of making cinnamon rolls is to use a thread to cut the dough.
+When making cinnamon rolls, bakers use a piece of cotton thread to cut the dough — simple, clean, and oddly satisfying.

-Very similar to this app, and I love cinnamon rolls.
-Who doesn't?
+I feel the same about this app.
+I love cinnamon rolls — who doesn’t?